Bahar1819/Assessment/README.md

 "# Assessment"
 This is Fetch Rewards Coding Exercise - SDET.
+This framework is used to make automation test for the requirements located in docs folder.
-Please open docs folder to see the requirements and src folder to run the test.
+Please open docs folder to see the requirements.
+Please open the src/test folder to run the test.